Yu14Y/Cat-gallery-template/README.md

 # About Yu14 Ywen
----

 An up and coming programming learning from various sources.
-An up and self taught programmer.
+An up and coming self taught programmer.